 Business-as-usual (BAU) projections of LUC for the US and ROW are presented in figure 3.
 These results reflect changes in land use in response to global population growth and an overall increase in per-capita gross domestic product, which causes diets to shift towards more calories per capita as well as a greater percentage of those calories coming from meat and animal products (e.g., dairy) (Alexandratos and Bruinsma (2012).
 Results suggest that the rate of conversion of available land (i.e., forest and grasslands) to cropland will increase globally, relative to historic data in the US and the ROW, in order to meet rising food needs.
 In the ROW the rate of cropland increase remains similar to historic rates of change, but pastureland grows significantly.
 Pastureland trends in the ROW reflect the larger relative shift in per-capita gross domestic product in developing countries.
 Land conversion begins to slow circa 2030 because the rate of population growth and per-capita food demand growth begins to stabilize.

-Globally, the most noticeable trend in the ROW is toward increasing pastureland area to meet meat and animal product demands as the world’s population grows and becomes more affluent.
+Globally, the most noticeable trend in the ROW is the increase in pastureland area to meet meat and animal product demands as the world’s population grows and becomes more affluent.
 This is consistent with well-documented historic trends that show that increased wealth prompts a shift from diets rich in whole vegetables toward diets that have greater amounts of processed grains and more meat and animal products (Southgate et al 2007).
 The type of meat consumed matters: in general, the larger the animal, the greater the ratio of biomass to animal mass.
-For example, table 3 presents the biomass inputs required to produce a given mass of four aggregate meat categories, with beef requiring nearly seven times the grain input of poultry.
+For example, Table 3 presents the biomass inputs required to produce a given mass of four aggregate meat categories, with beef requiring nearly seven times the grain input of poultry.
 Transitioning to eating more beef (and other larger animals’ meat) would require even larger amounts of land than is predicted in the BAU scenario.
 Alexandratos and Bruinsma (2012) assume that protein consumption will increase in the developing world, but consumption levels will be lower and the commodity mix will be different than has been seen in the developed world (e.g., the US).

 Table 3.
 Mass (kg) of Specific Crop Products Required to Produce a Mass of Finished Meat Product.
 The system represented is an intensive meat production system (Pelletier 2008, Pelletier et al 2009, Pelletier et al 2010, Rotz and Zartman 1997).